 In addition, RPA (robotic process automation) is now an established concept.
 Together with the power of Al it allows law firms to efficiently Advanced solutions are now delivering new forms of cost reduction and competitive advantage to boutique and global law firms alike.

-organise and extract key data points from vital client documents and information within processes that involve unstructured data. ightharpoonup www.imanage.com Peter Wallqvist, VP of strategy, iManage ne of our very favourite sets of results in this year's research is in response to the question: which kinds of businesses are most threatening to your firm's future?
+organise and extract key data points from vital client documents and information within processes that involve unstructured data.

+www.imanage.com Peter Wallqvist, VP of strategy, iManage

 4 CLIENT CONNECTIONS